Adventures in an Ancient World

 928-674-5500

 The labyrinth called Canyon de Chelly (d’SHAY) is really several canyons.
 Throughout the park, visitors will see archaeological ruins such as cliff dwellings and kivas as well the panoramic views of the canyons.
+Please call in advance to ensure the park is open.

 Edge of the Cedars State Park